 My dad phones to set up visitation, as he calls it, for the week-end.
-He hasn’t seen me in a while, so I figure something is up in their divorce case.
-It makes me uneasy, but I’ve been on a good roll lately.
+He has not seen me in a while, so I figure something is up in their divorce case.
+It makes me uneasy, but I have been on a good roll lately.
 Mom has reverted back to her oblivious state, after perking up with Scott around.
 She ignores his semi-permanent residence in our household.
 We try to keep a low profile.
-We are low maintenance kids, cooking our own breakfasts, doing laundry, and eating the dinners that she has made earlier.
-Scott brings clothes from his own house.
+We are low maintenance kids, cooking our own breakfasts, doing laundry, and reheating the dinners that she makes earlier.
+Scott brings clothes from his house.
 His mom drives him and Stu to Ransom after morning practice.
 He keeps his bike at the pool or at our house in the evenings for riding to morning practice.
 Mom lives in her own world.
 I fail to notice how isolated she is.

 “How do you know I’m living with someone else?”

 I grin.
 “I would, if I were you.
 It’s obvious, Dad.
 You never invite me over to your new place.
 I don’t even have the phone number.
 I’m happy for you.”

 “Mom would be, but not me.
 I like it here.
 I hope you do too.”

 “Well, that’s what I am worried about, son.
 Your mom wants to leave Miami.”

 “What?
 Dad!
 I can’t leave here.
 Do you know how hard I work, just to have friends?
 It’s not like in the military where everyone gets along.
 Can’t you talk her out of it?”
 All of a sudden, the divorce affects me.
 ‘It’s not fair.
 My life will be ruined by this.”

 “That’s what happens when families break up.”